Table of Contents

 The scalene muscles (scalenus muscles) of the ventral neck muscles

-In case of retroversion of the arm, incarceration of these sensitive structures can occur when the convergence of the osseous starting points is too strong.
-These symptoms can be treated by a manual therapy or physiotherapy.
+In retroversion of the arm, incarceration of these sensitive structures can occur when the convergence of the osseous starting points is too strong.
+These symptoms can be treated by manual therapy or physical therapy.

 Scalenus anterior muscle

-The anterior muscle arises from the anterior tubercles of the C3–C6 transverse processes and is positioned at the scalenus tubercle of the 1st rib.
+The anterior muscle arises from the anterior tubercles of the C3–C6 transverse processes and is positioned at the scalenus tubercle of the first rib.
 Its innervation is ensured by the cervical plexus (C4/5–C7).
-In case of a unilateral innervation, the cervical spine is lateral inflected, while a bilateral innervation causes flexion of the cervical spine as well as the raising of the 1st rib.
+In a unilateral innervation, the cervical spine is laterally inflected, while a bilateral innervation causes flexion of the cervical spine as well as the raising of the first rib.

 Scalenus medius muscle

 Scalenus minimus muscle

 This muscle is not always used and has its origin at the anterior tubercle of the C6/7 transverse process.
-It inserts on the inner edge of the 1st rib dorsal of the anterior scalene muscle and the pleural cupula, which stabilizes the muscle functionally and, therefore, belongs to the inspiration muscles.
+It inserts on the inner edge of the first rib dorsal of the anterior scalene muscle and the pleural cupula, which stabilizes the muscle functionally and, therefore, belongs to the inspiration muscles.
 Furthermore, it supports the lateral flexion of the cervical spine.
 Its innervation is affected by the cervical nerve VIII (C8).

-There are other major muscles located in the area of the ventral neck that, however, are assigned to other muscle groups.
+There are other major muscles located in the area of the ventral neck that are assigned to other muscle groups.
 In the pre-clinic examination (preliminary examination) the sternocleidomastoid muscle and the rectus capitis lateralis are listed as ventral neck muscles due to their localization, even if they are assigned to different subgroups.

-The rectus capitis lateralis belongs to the subgroup of secondary respectively immigrated ventrolateral muscles, while the sternocleidomastoid muscle, part of the head muscles subgroup with a base on the shoulder girdle respectively belongs to the cranial nerve-supplied muscles.
+The rectus capitis lateralis belongs to the subgroup of secondary respectively immigrated ventrolateral muscles, while the sternocleidomastoid muscle, part of the head muscles subgroup with a base on the shoulder girdle, belongs to the cranial nerve-supplied muscles.

 Rectus capitis lateralis muscle